gargoyle74/gargoyle-74/README.md

 you can get the rules set from drivethruRPG at: https://www.drivethrurpg.com/product/427259/Gargoyle-74
 #
-contact me at bookofxal@gmail.com cheers!
+contact me at bookofxal@gmail.com, discord: user DMgargoyle#1309 or at the gargoyle 74 facebook group.
+#
+Cheers!